andmigque/OptimusSharp.PSSecurity/README.md

 Install-Module -Name OptimusSharp.PSSecurity -RequiredVersion 1.1.0
 ```

 The module targets PowerShell 7 or later on the Core edition.
-Windows and Linux each get an
-extra surface, listed under [Platform support](#platform-support).

 ## Quick start